6 reasons never to hire a team member's 'mate'

 ‘Group think’ and ‘purple circles’

-There can also be a tendency to overlook the input of others because there is less of a need to establish working relationships with others when you already have a mate on site.
+There can also be a tendency to overlook the input of others because there is less of a need to establish working relationships with others when you already have a mate onsite.
 This can quickly become a frequent occurrence, creating a “purple circle” that’s unlikely to be in the best interest of your organisation.

 Favouritism and familiarity